 Suitable aquatic habitats with the potential to support breeding Great Crested Newt were sought on OS maps, within 250m of the site.
-Only a 'ditch' at 65m distance was noted and assessed.

 The habitats on site were assessed for their suitability to provide resting places or areas suitable for shelter or protection (referred to as terrestrial habitats) and a limited search of refugia (stone piles) was made.
 The potential for newts to traverse the site and any dispersal limitations that might interrupt such migrations were also considered.